Do you know one of the most underrated pages of most websites is the Contact Us page?

 Step 2: Designing the Hero Section of the Contact Page

-We will begin by adding a Hero Image at the top and a add a Title.
+We will begin by adding a Hero Image at the top and an add Title.
 For this, click on the “+” or add a new section icon and then add a single-column structure to your page.

 Now click on the row settings and add a background image to the row from the style tab.